All Episodes

 You have to shut down reason in your brain.

-You have to shut down common sense in your brain, and you have to forget, oh, the very thing they're feigning outrage about the quid and the pro and the quo, which will change to bribery, uh, which will change to extortion, which will change to abuse of power and obstruction of justice, which by the way was blown out of the poor uh water last week by the U.S. Supreme Court taking on the case.
+And you have to forget, oh, the very thing they're feigning outrage about, the quid and the pro and the quo, which will change to bribery, which will change to extortion, which will change to abuse of power and obstruction of justice, which, by the way, was blown out of the water last week by the U.S. Supreme Court taking on the case.

-That would be the judicial branch, and it is now under review.
+That would be the judicial branch.

-But they're in too big a rush for that.
+And it is now under review, but they're in too big a rush for that.

-We're gonna we're gonna race the impeachment.
+We're going to race the impeachment.

-This has to get where you are as a Democrat, you have to forget Joe.
+This has, to get where you are as a Democrat, you have to forget Joe.

 You're not getting the billion.